vifm − vi file manager

 :[range]gr[ep][!] pattern

 will show results of grep command in the menu.
-Add "!" to search lines that do not match pattern.
-Searches among selected files if any and no range given.
-Ignores binary files.
+Add "!" to request inversion of

 :[range]gr[ep][!] −opt...